OracularIS/smartdevops/docs/concepts.md

     To enable precise and meaningful tracking, **descriptive views** are created for identity-based tables.

-    - The views typically include key **codes**, their associated **descriptions**, and all other necessary fields relevant to tracking.
+    - The views typically include key codes, their associated descriptions, and all other necessary fields relevant to tracking.
-    - Tracking is performed on the basis of **codes and descriptions**, ensuring clarity.
+    - Tracking is performed on the basis of codes and descriptions, ensuring clarity.

      This approach is especially useful for data  where identifying records by ID alone is not user-friendly.